cran-task-views/Hydrology/Hydrology.md

 -   <pkg>nasapower</pkg>: Client for NASA's Prediction of Worldwide Energy Resource (POWER) project data API [Web Services](https://power.larc.nasa.gov).
 Data available include daily meteorology, interannual and 30 year climatology.
 Functionality for specifying geolocation and downloading data, which have global coverage at 1/2 by 1/2 arc-degree gridded resolution from 1983 to near-current are provided.
 Over 140 different parameters are offered including temperature (max/min/mean/dew), relative humidity, precipitation, wind speed and more.

+-   <pkg>metR</pkg>: `metR` packages several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
+Extends 'ggplot2' for better plotting of scalar and vector fields and provides commonly used analysis methods in the atmospheric sciences.

 -   <pkg>prism</pkg>: This package allows users to access and visualize data from the [Oregon State PRISM project](https://prism.nacse.org).
 Data are all in the form of gridded rasters for the continental US at 4 different temporal scales: daily, monthly, annual, and 30 year normals.